sadumkudi/learning/JavaScript.md

 localStorage.setItem('student', stObjToString);
 var stord = localStorage.getItem('student');
 ```

-# Parsing JSON and STRINGIFY
+# Parsing JSON and Stringify
 Convert an object into a string to be stored in local storage
 	const student = {
 		name: 'john',
 		age: 23,